-The entire Summer Links cohort will come together at UCSC every Wednesday evening, 6-8 p.m., during the 10-week program to share internship reflections and participate in group discussions about social issues.
-Additionally, the cohort will meet off-campus each Friday from 9:00a.m.-5 p.m. for Summer Links sessions designed to broaden understanding of Chicago and social justice issues.
+The Summer Links cohort will come together at UCSC every Wednesday evening, 6-8 p.m., during the 10-week program to share internship reflections and participate in group discussions about social issues.
+Additionally, the cohort will meet off-campus each Friday from 9:00a.m.-5:00p.m. for Summer Links sessions designed to broaden understanding of Chicago and social justice issues.
 These "Focus Fridays" will cover topics such as immigration, housing, education, LGBTQ issues, and the social determinants of health.
 Focus Fridays will include activities such as site visits, community explorations, panel discussions, artistic and cultural events, and group discussions.

 Through Summer Links, students will become more informed about Chicago and methods of effecting social change, including direct service, research and evaluation, advocacy and activism, community organizing, public policy, social entrepreneurship, impact investing, and philanthropy.
+Click here for Summer Links 2017 bio sheet to learn from students "Why Summer Links?"

-- To deepen students’ knowledge of the social justice issues that impact Chicago communities
+- To deepen students’ knowledge of the social justice issues that impact Chicago communities and its intersections

 - To broaden students’ experience of Chicago’s diverse neighborhoods

-- To provide students with exposure to a wider variety of approaches to social justice work
+- To provide students with exposure to a wider variety of approaches to social justice work to inform their academic and career trajectories

 Students apply to be a part of the Summer Links program—they are not applying to a specific internship position or organization.
 Students are matched through an interview process with internships at nonprofits, government agencies, and businesses with corporate social responsiblity units after their acceptance to the program.
 Click here for examples of internship host sites and projects.